 Market orders.
-A market order allows you to set a preferred rate that you might like to buy or sell currencies at in the future.
+A market order allows you to set a preferred rate that you might like to buy or sell currencies in the future.
 It is essentially an alert that will notify you when a currency pairing reaches a specified rate.
 You then have the ability to enter into a transaction at that rate, or some services can even do this automatically on your behalf.

 Multi-currency accounts.
 Some services can establish a virtual account for you in foreign currency denominations.
 This is most useful for entrepreneurs and businesses who accept payments from various parts of the world.
 A multi-currency account is a useful alternative to having a foreign bank account.

 Whatever your needs, the features of a service should be balanced against its pricing.
 While there are services out there that provide market-leading exchange rates, they may not have all the bells and whistles that you’d like.
-Other services will offer advanced features and personalised customer service, but these benefits will result a slightly higher cost.
+Other services will offer advanced features and personalised customer service, but these benefits will result in a slightly higher cost.

 Instead of focusing on finding a service with the best price or the best features, try and find a service that will provide you with the best value.
 Or, if your needs vary between two extremes, you may require an account with more than one service to achieve your desired workflow.
 For example, a Xendpay (review) account could be used for simple online-only transfers, while HiFX (review) could be used to complete more complex transactions.